-We can track the degree of egalitarianism in the societies of descendants of Homo erectus, by measuring brain sizes in these early humans, using the fossil record.
+We can really track the degree of egalitarianism in the societies of descendants of Homo erectus, by measuring the size of brains in these early humans, using the fossil record.
 From 6-700,000 years ago we begin to see cranial values in the modern human range, three times as large as present day chimps.
-From half a million years ago, for both African (modern human ancestor) and Eurasian (Neanderthal ancestor) populations, brain size accelerates rapidly.
+From half a million years ago, for both African (modern human ancestor) and Eurasian (Neanderthal ancestor) populations, an extraordinary acceleration of brain size is seen.
 What we find evidenced in the fossil record is materially more energy for females and their offspring.
 This implies an inevitable gendering of the strategies that enabled this to happen.

-Any tendency to male dominance and strategic control of females would have obstructed these unprecedented increases of brain size.
+Any tendency to male dominance, sexual competition and strategic control of females would have obstructed these unprecedented increases of brain size.
 While there must have been variability in the degree of dominance or egalitarianism among human groups, we can be confident that those populations where male dominance, sexual conflict and infanticide risks remained high were not the ones who became our ancestors.
 Our forebears were the ones who somehow solved the problem of great ape male dominance, instead harnessing males into routine support of these extraordinarily large-brained offspring.